ms/buildtogether.tech/src/thinking.md

     a program.)
 Drawing a diagram without labels and then coming back later to label it is excellent retrieval practice.

-One powerful finding in learning research is the <span g="hypercorrection_effect" i="hypercorrection effect">hypercorrection effect</span> [% b Metcalfe2016 %].
+One powerful finding in learning research is the [% i "hypercorrection effect" %][% g hypercorrection_effect %]hypercorrection effect[% /g %][% /i %] [% b Metcalfe2016 %].
 Most people don't like to be told they're wrong, so it would be reasonable to assume that the more confident someone is in the answer they've given on a test, the harder it is to change their mind if they were actually wrong.
 It turns out that the opposite is true: